alsalafiyyah/alsalafiyyah.github.io/_posts/sects/shiah/_posts/2020-10-02-issue-on-bidah-shirk.md

 lang: en
 category: [shiah, shirk, bidah, sects]
 source: "Majmu' Fatawa Al-Shaykh Ibn Baz 4/259"
-excerpt: "As for the claim that this sect (i.e. shi'ah) is the saved group and that they are following the truth and others are following falsehood, this is replied to by saying: whoever claims something, their claim should not be taken for granted but the necessary proof should be established first."
+excerpt: "As for the claim that this sect (i.e. shi'ah/shiites) is the saved group and that they are following the truth and others are following falsehood, this is replied to by saying: whoever claims something, their claim should not be taken for granted but the necessary proof should be established first.
+Produce your proof if you are truthful"
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz